RishavSingh170/multiple_pdf_chat/README.md

 ✅ Clear chat history anytime
 ✅ Download chats as .txt with a custom filename
-✅ Powered by Google Generative AI + LangChain make it like that so i will put in the github
+✅ Powered by Google Generative AI + LangChain
 ```
 ## 🚀 Installation